chalkchisel/jquery-tooltip/README.md

 jquery-tooltip
 ==============

-There are precisely ZERO tooltip libraries that don't do too much.
-This one doesn't.
+There is precisely ONE tooltip libraries that doesn't do too much.
+This is it.